rajatjindal/kubectl-emit-event/README.md

-# kubectl-emitevent
+# kubectl-emit-event

-`kubectl-emitevent` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) that emits event for requested object.
+`kubectl-emit-event` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) that emits event for requested object.

 # Usage